bloominstituteoftechnology/Redux-Swapi/README.md

 * Your project here is to build a `react-redux` application that will request some data from a 3rd party api.
 * go ahead and run an `npm install` to get what you need installed here.
 * **Start** in `src/index.js`.
 We'll need to pull in the appropriate packages.
+* **Next** after you're all wired up in your `index` lets move over to the `starWarsReducer` and build out our reducer function.
+* **Next** move into our `actions/index.js` file to build out the action that will be sending off the `axios` request to the `SWAPI` api.
+  * Hint - `console.log` will be your best friend here.
+As soon as you get the right data back, you'll want to make sure you're reducer is ready to receive it... so there may be some back and forth here.
+* **Finally** wire everything up inside of your `components/App.js` and be sure to call your action from within `componentDidMount` to trigger the request.